Indictment and arrest of Augusto Pinochet: Arrest in London

 Meanwhile, questions began to emerge in the media about Pinochet's allegedly fragile health.
 After medical tests were conducted, Home Secretary Jack Straw ruled in January 2000 that the former dictator should not be extradited to Spain.
-This triggered protests from human rights NGOs, and led the Belgian government, along with six human rights groups (including Amnesty International), to file a complaint against Straw's decision before the International Court of Justice (ICJ) in January 2000.
+This triggered protests from human rights NGOs; it led the Belgian government, along with six human rights groups (including Amnesty International), to file a complaint against Straw's decision before the International Court of Justice (ICJ) in January 2000.
 Belgium, as well as France and Switzerland, had deposed extradition requests in the wake of Spain's demand.
 Despite protests by legal and medical experts from several countries, Straw finally ruled, in March 2000, that Pinochet had to be set free and authorized his return to Chile.
 On 3 March 2000, Pinochet returned to Chile.
 His first act upon landing in Santiago de Chile's airport was to triumphantly stand up from his wheelchair to the acclaim of his supporters.
 The first person to greet him was his successor as head of the Chilean Armed Forces, General Ricardo Izurieta.
 President Ricardo Lagos, who had just been sworn into office on 11 March, said the retired general's televised arrival had damaged Chile's international reputation, while thousands held demonstrations against the ex-dictator.

 Despite his release on grounds of ill health, the unprecedented detention of Pinochet in a foreign country for crimes against humanity committed in his own country, without a warrant or request for extradition from his own country, marked a watershed in international law.
 Some scholars consider it one of the most important events in legal history since the Nuremberg Trials of Nazi war criminals.
 Judge Garzón's case was largely founded on the principle of universal jurisdiction – that certain crimes are so egregious that they constitute crimes against humanity and can therefore be prosecuted in any court in the world.
 The British House of Lords ruled that Pinochet had no right to immunity from prosecution as a former head of state, and could be put on trial.
 In Spain, the Court of Appeal of the Audiencia Nacional affirmed Spanish jurisdiction over Argentine and Chilean cases, declaring that domestic amnesty laws (in the case of Chile, the 1978 amnesty law passed by Pinochet's regime) could not bind the Spanish courts.
 Both for matters concerning the "Dirty War" in Argentina and for Chile, they characterized the crimes as genocides.
 However, both the Spanish and British rulings relied not on international law, but on domestic legislation: "They talked about universal jurisdiction, but grounded their decision in domestic statutory law."

 The arrest of Pinochet has been characterized as a watershed moment in the international justice regime.
 According to Daniel Krcmaric, the arrest "marked the first time in the modern international system that a current or former head of state was arrested in a foreign country for international crimes."